Customer Notice: Policyholders experiencing financial difficulties due to coronavirus, please go here to see your options.

 Directive 2014/65/EU in financial instruments (MiFID II) requires investment firms who execute client orders to summarise and make public on an annual basis, for each class of financial instruments the top five execution venues/brokers in terms of trading volumes where they executed client orders in the preceding year.

-The purpose of this document is to set out the AIG Asset Management (Europe) Limited (“AAMEL”) Pillar 3 disclosures on risk management and capital adequacy as at 31 December 2018.
+The purpose of this document is to set out the AIG Asset Management (Europe) Limited (“AAMEL”) Pillar 3 disclosures on risk management and capital adequacy.

 These disclosures are prepared in accordance with the Capital Requirements Directive III (“CRD III” or “the Directive”) which implements the Basel II Accord (Capital Framework) in the European Union.
 CRD III established a revised regulatory capital framework across Europe governing the amount and nature of capital that must be maintained by investment firms, like AAMEL.